-Any club that engages in fundraising and/or other extra-curricular activities outside of homeroom hours, must be student-initiated and have a faculty advisor.
-They must also comply with the school's Code, write a constitution, elect officers, and be constructive to the mission of the NSLA.
+High School clubs must be student initiated and have a faculty advisor.
+They must also comply with the school's code, write a constitution, elect officers, and be constructive to the mission of the school.
 For more information, contact the ASB advisor.